wbochar/petmate9/README.md

 ## fixes (weird bugs from v 0.8.x)

 - [x] SEQ importer now supports long format SEQ files (GT 25 lines)
+- [x] .c Exporter does not show the meta data for each frame, only the first one
 - [ ] Export/Import .c File and reload (multiple frames, odd sizes), currently this cannot read its own exported .c files..
 - [ ] Zoom / Pan modes fix
 - [ ] [LOW] Fix SEQ import to handle animation captures.